kxcontrib/phrases/docs/intro.md

 ## Paint the town red

 The meaning of an idiom is given by customary usage.
-It cannot be understood by analysing the words in it.
+It cannot be understood by analyzing the words in it.

 For example, someone who _paints the town red_ might not use paint of any color; but just goes out for a good time.